Explore Savannah from This Hotel's Location off I-95

 - River Street (14.8 miles)

-Running along the Broad River, this street is lined with open markets, stores and restaurants.
+Spend a relaxing afternoon along the Broad River when you visit River Street, lined with open markets, stores and restaurants.
 Stop in one of the candy shops for a box of pralines to enjoy while you sit along the water.

 - Tybee Island (32.6 miles)

-One of Georgia's barrier islands, Tybee Island offers a wide variety of activities for visitors, from live music to shopping to exploring the marshes.
-Climb the lighthouse for unforgettable views of the ocean and then tour the museum across the street.
+Discover plenty of things to keep you busy during your visit to one of Georgia's barrier islands, Tybee Island.
+Enjoy live music, shopping and exploring the marshes.
+Climb the lighthouse for spectacular views of the ocean and then tour the museum across the street.

 - University of Georgia Marine Education Center and Aquarium

-Nestled on a gorgeous tract of land at the very end of Skidaway Island, the University of Georgia Marine Education Center and Aquarium is a small yet fascinating place for visitors to learn about indigenous marine life.
-The aquarium--the first saltwater aquarium in the state--features 16 exhibit tanks showcasing a variety of Georgia's marine life, including horseshoe crabs, stingrays, striped mullet, jellyfish, pompano, longnose gar, lionfish and seahorses.
+Fun for all ages, this destination is nestled on a gorgeous tract of land at the very end of Skidaway Island.
+The University of Georgia Marine Education Center and Aquarium--the first saltwater aquarium in the state--features 16 exhibit tanks showcasing a variety of Georgia's marine life, including horseshoe crabs, stingrays, striped mullet, jellyfish, pompano, longnose gar, lionfish and seahorses.

 - Applebee’s (walking distance)